 I remember when I had made the decision to end the relationship with my narcissistic partner.
 This took a long time mostly because I had no idea I was in a relationship with an abusive man and I was trauma bonded to him.
-This Step is the next step on your path to healing from a narcissistically abusive relationship.
-This step is about leaving the abusive person in your life.
+This Phase is the next step on your path to healing from a narcissistically abusive relationship.
+This phase is about leaving the abusive person in your life.
 This is how I detached from my malignant narcissistic partner and how you can too.

 Although you may think it is easy to walk away from an abusive relationship, once you know it is abuse, it is not.

 So first let me explain what detachment is.
 Detachment is the process of letting go because our outlook begins to change.
 When the emotions and dreadful fears that have paralyzed us, no longer affect us in the same way or have the same power then we start to see things the way they really are, not the way we wish them to be or how our narcissistic partner painted the illusion we called our relationship and life.

 I was involved with a malignant narcissist and it made me doubt what my own senses told me.
 I thought I had invested so much and to walk away from all I had invested, a family, a house, a second paycheck, the emotional attachment I thought I had with my partner, this seemed unimaginable.

 After everything I had been through, all the hoops I’d jumped through, all the sacrifices, and all the bad behavior I tolerated from him and still I could never have the loving relationship I wanted or needed.

 It actually never entered my mind that there was something wrong with him.
 That makes it so much more difficult right there.
 I tried my best to figure out what was wrong with the relationship and even me.
 I dived into all the self-help books to try and figure out what the problem was.
 I did not figure out why he was incapable of intimacy and love at that time.
 I did not understand until later into the relationship that emotional abuse, verbal abuse, anger, control, manipulation, and lies were all abuse.